vbotka/ansible-freebsd-wpa-cli/docs/source/guide.rst

 Debug
 *****

-Many tasks will display additional information when the variable :index:`wpacli_debug` is enabled.
+Some tasks will display additional information when the variable :index:`wpacli_debug` is enabled.
 Enable debug output either in the configuration

 .. code-block:: yaml
    :emphasize-lines: 1